How to get started with API - Basics 01

 The goal will be to control the simulation and output via the Python interface and read the results directly in the console.

-Run the simulation for LE1 and get the results.
+Open the splice connection and run the calculation for LE1 and get the results.
 As you can whole set of checks is passing.
 You can proceed to the python.

 Python script